Post-correction, the stock is now trading at an FY19 estimated price-to-earnings of 14 times

 Moneycontrol Research

-The stock of Dhanuka Agritech (DHAG) looks attractive after a 39 percent correction from its 52-week high (August 2018), given that its growth story remains intact.
-With clearing up of high-cost inventory and a healthy line-up of new products, the company is well-positioned for improvement in its margins.
+Dhanuka Agritech’s (DHAG) stock looks attractive after a 39 percent correction from its 52-week high (August 2018), given that its growth story remains intact.
+The company is well-positioned for margin improvement with the clearing up of high-cost inventory and a healthy line-up of new products.

 About the company

-DHAG is a manufacturer of insecticides, pesticides, fungicides, and herbicides.
-More than half of its sales comprise the manufacture of specialty molecules.
+DHAG manufactures insecticides, pesticides, fungicides, and herbicides.
+More than half of its sales comprise specialty molecules.
 The company has a pan-India presence, with marketing offices in all major Indian states and a network of more than 8,000 distributors.
 It has technical tie-ups with three US and four Japanese companies.
-It has three manufacturing units located at Gurugram (Haryana), Sanand (Gujarat) and Udhampur (J&K).
+It has three manufacturing units located in Gurugram (Haryana), Sanand (Gujarat), and Udhampur (J&K).

 Healthy operating performance